BCDevOps/openshift-tools/provisioning/sonarqube/README.md

 Scripts to provide an easy means to deploy SonarQube to OpenShift.

+**These scripts have been deprecated.
+For up-to-date information on setting up SonarQube please visit; [SonarQube on OpenShift](https://github.com/BCDevOps/sonarqube)**

 ## How to deploy

 In this folder, you'll find two shell scripts - `deploy-sonarqube.sh` and `update-sonarqube-password.sh`.
 The first is for deploying a SonarQube instance, as well as the required PostGres database instance.